 Prevent falls with simple home exercises

 As people age, they typically lose balance, strength, and flexibility.
-This increases their risk of falling.
+This increases the risk of falling.

 That’s why it’s important for older adults to regularly do exercises that focus on improving these functional areas.

-We found 3 helpful videos from Eldergym with simple at-home balance exercises that help seniors reduce their risk of falling.
+We found three helpful short videos from Eldergym with simple at-home balance exercises that help seniors reduce their risk of falling.

 Prevent accidents while exercising